MaryamEmad2006/StructuralProgrammingCPP/README.md

 The program uses a while loop to repeat until the player guesses correctly or runs out of attempts.
 All guesses are stored in an array and displayed at the end with the player’s information.

+it will start counting from 0 to a number i select.

+if your answer is wrong after 5 attempts you will lose.

+if you win the code will tell you that your answer was correct .

+it will display your name and your attempts that you use.